selewirre/stellar_system_creator/README.md

 1. Create new multi-stellar, stellar and planetary systems.
 2. Modify existing examples.
 3. Use S-type or P-type binaries, planets, satellites, asteroid belts, trojans, trojan satellites.
+4. Add planetary rings.
-4. Change each star/planet/satellite's image (not available for trojans or asteroid belts)
+5. Change each star/planet/satellite's image (not available for trojans or asteroid belts).
-5. Render the system as an image.
+6. Render the system as an image.
-6. Use Render image options to add/remove lines of interest (e.g. habitability zone, orbit, frostline, etc.).
+7. Use Render image options to add/remove lines of interest (e.g. habitability zone, orbit, frostline, etc.), labels etc.

 What you can NOT do with the GUI just yet:
-1. Create rings or planetary binaries.
+1. Create planetary binaries.
 2. Add your own image as system background.
 3. Add ssc files as subsystem (in add XX system option).